Geometry-Aware Gradient Algorithms for Neural Architecture Search: Introduction

 \section{Introduction}

-Neural architecture search has become an important tool for automating machine learning (ML) \citep{real:19,cai:19} but can require hundreds of thousands of GPU-hours to train and contribute hundreds of thousands of kilograms to CO\textsubscript{2} emissions~\citep{strubell:19}.
-Recently, approaches based on {\em weight-sharing} have achieved state-of-the-art performance on canonical image classification and language modeling problems while drastically reducing the computational cost of NAS to just that of training a single {\em shared-weights network} \citep{pham:18,li:19a,liu:19}.
-Crucially, methods such as DARTS \citep{liu:19}, GDAS \citep{dong:19}, and many others \citep{pham:18,zheng:19,yang:19,noy:19,xie:19,liu:18,laube:19,cai:19,nayman:19,akimoto:19,xu:20} combine weight-sharing with a continuous relaxation of the discrete search space to allow cheap gradient updates to architecture hyperparameters, enabling the use of popular optimizers such as stochastic gradient descent (SGD) or Adam~\citep{kingma:15}.
-However, despite some empirical success, weight-sharing remains poorly understood and subsequent improvements to the search process continue to be largely heuristic~\citep{noy:19,nayman:19,carlucci:19,liang:19,li:19c,xu:20,zela:20}.
-Furthermore, on recent computer vision benchmarks weight-sharing methods can still be outperformed by traditional hyperparameter tuning algorithms given a similar time-budget~\citep{dong:20}.
-Thus, motivated by the challenge of developing simple, efficient, and sustainable NAS methods that achieve {\em state-of-the-art} performance in computer vision and beyond, we make progress on the following question: {\em how can we design and analyze fast and accurate methods for NAS with weight-sharing?}
+Neural architecture search has become an important tool for automating machine learning (ML) but can require hundreds of thousands of GPU-hours to train.
+Recently, {\em weight-sharing} approaches have achieved state-of-the-art performance while drastically reducing the computational cost of NAS to just that of training a single {\em shared-weights network} \citep{pham:18,liu:19}.
+Methods such as DARTS \citep{liu:19}, GDAS \citep{dong:19}, and many others \citep{pham:18,zheng:19,yang:19,xie:19,liu:18,laube:19,cai:19,akimoto:19,xu:20} combine weight-sharing with a continuous relaxation of the discrete search space to allow cheap gradient updates, enabling the use of popular optimizers.
+However, despite some empirical success, weight-sharing remains poorly understood and has received criticism due to (1) rank-disorder \citep{yu:20,zela:20a,zhang:20,pourchot:20}, where the shared-weights performance is a poor surrogate of standalone performance, and (2) poor results on recent benchmarks \citep{dong:20,zela:20b}.

-We start from the observation that methods that use weight-sharing subsume architecture hyperparameters as another set of learned parameters of the shared-weights network, in effect extending the class of functions being learned.
-This insight reduces our motivating question to the following: {\em how can we design and analyze fast and accurate methods for empirical risk minimization (ERM) over this extended class?} While this is a well-studied problem in ML and procedures such as SGD have been remarkably effective for unconstrained neural network optimization \citep{wilson:17}, it is far from clear that this will naturally extend to optimizing architecture parameters, which can lie in constrained, non-Euclidean domains.